Nori CLI¶

 Migration Directory Structure¶

-Nori uses two separate migration namespaces:
+Nori uses two separate migration namespaces, both owned by your site:

 migrations/